khanhpnk/util/dependency_injection/di.md

 #### Dependency Injection (tiêm phụ thuộc)

-- Nếu class A sử dụng chức năng của class B, thì có nghĩa là class A (có quan hệ) phụ thuộc class B.
+- When class A uses some functionality of class B, then it's said that class A has a dependency of class B.
-- "Dependency Inversion Principle" is the D in the S.O.L.I.D "Depend on Abstractions.
-Do not depend on concretions."
+- Before we can use methods of other classes, we first need to create the object of that class (i.e. class A needs to create an instance of class B).
+- So, transferring the task of creating the object to someone else and directly using the dependency is called dependency injection.

 #### Problem